 Training for volunteers unfamiliar with ableism, intersectionality and disability justice, and barriers to access will be provided.

-To find out more or get involved either contact our Nadia, our Advocacy and Volunteer Coordinator, at firstname.lastname@example.org
+To find out more or get involved either contact our Nadia, our Advocacy and Finance Coordinator, at firstname.lastname@example.org

 Or fill out and submit our Volunteer Application Form